erin711/Coursework_7AAVDM14/_exhibits/opera_and_musicals/the_lion_king.md

 writer: "Walt Disney Animation Studios"

-category: "Opera and Musical"
+category: "Opera and Musicals"
-tag: 时期, Animation, Love, Child, West End, Broadway
+tag: 1990s, Animation, Love, Child, West End, Broadway

 synopsis: "The story of how the little lion Simba, accompanied by many passionate friends, not only experienced the glorious moments of life, but also passed the troughs and challenges of life, and finally became the king of the forest."
 act-brief: |